 Keywords: Albendazole, pharmacokinetics, treatment, parasitic infections, helminthiases

-Key Points: A systematic review and population pharmacokinetic modelling approach was undertaken to explore the drivers of the variation in Albedazole’s pharmacokinetics following receipt of a single dose of the drug.
+Key Points: A systematic review and population pharmacokinetic modelling was undertaken to explore the drivers of the variation in Albendazole’s pharmacokinetics following receipt of a single dose of the drug.
 This work revealed the role of gastric factors, age, sex and co-administration of different drugs as significant determinants of Albendazole’s pharmacokinetic profile.

 Abstract: